-- Use a spudger to help lift the free end of the SSD just enough to grab it with your other hand. - ⚠ Do not lift the end of the SSD excessively. - Pull the drive straight out of its socket and remove it from the logic board. - ★ When reinstalling the SSD, be sure it is properly seated before reinstalling its retaining screw.
+- ⚠ Do not lift the end of the SSD excessively. - Slightly lift up the end of the SSD and pull it straight out of its socket on the logic board. - 📌 When reinstalling the SSD, be sure it is properly seated before reinstalling its retaining screw.